How to Set a Google Ads Budget That Drives Clicks and Conversions

 Daily budget = Monthly budget / 30.4

 Some companies take a reverse approach, though, and use this formula:

 Monthly budget = Estimated daily budget x 30.4

-If you use the above formula, you’ll want to research the average cost-per-click for your keywords, which you can do with the Google Ads Keyword Planner, so you can calculate how much your ideal number of clicks will cost.
+If you use the above formula, you’ll want to research the average cost-per-click for your keywords, which you can do with a PPC tool like Google Ads Keyword Planner, so you can calculate how much your ideal number of clicks will cost.